sap-tutorials/Tutorials/tutorials/cp-apm-06-reuse-extend/cp-apm-06-reuse-extend.md

     }
     ```

     > If you see CDS errors telling you that the artifact or module relating to the `using` statement could not be found, you can ignore them - they're temporary and not entirely accurate.
+You might also see an error in the console log saying that the artifact `my.bookshop` was not found.
+This is because you have not updated the namespace in the service module.
+You can ignore this error for now, as it should be resolved in the next step.

 3. Save your file.